-Since we would be moving around, we ended up choosing a Verizon Jet Pack that provided us with a hotspot for internet.
+Since we would be moving around, we ended up choosing a Verizon Jet Pack that provided us with a hotspot for the internet.
 It’s great as long as you have cell phone coverage.
-We are even able to watch Netflix, Amazon Prime, Hulu, etc. The quality of the video decreases once you hit your data limit, but we can deal with that.
+We are even able to watch Netflix, Amazon Prime, Hulu, etc. The video quality decreases once you hit your data limit, but we can deal with that.

 Visit www.rvmobileinternet.com to learn more about internet options.

 If we were going to live and work from our RV, we would eventually need to wash our clothes.
 Almost every RV park I looked into had a laundromat (except for state or city parks).
 If we ended up in parks with no sewer at the site, I would definitely use the laundromat.